 Join Unstuck and on Target© High School, the research-based curriculum designed to improve flexibility in high school-aged children with autism and ADHD.
-This program includes simultaneously held student and parent group sessions – the family learns strategies to work on together – which improves the generalization of skills from clinical setting to real life.
 Students engage in highly interactive activities, while the adults participate in sessions that combine lecture, role playing and observation of the teen group.

 This group will not help with the academic skills for homework completion or studying for exams, but will help students develop the skills to set goals and make plans that anticipate obstacles and allow for adjustments.
 The focus on self-advocacy will allow students to explore their strengths and identify areas where they should seek support.

 - Identifying and understanding individual strengths and challenges

 - Transferring accommodations from IEP or high school to a college environment

 - Managing time

 - Evaluating obstacles and making a Plan B

 - Building independent skills in their young adult